dompuiu/noteharbor/README.md

 Primary editor screen with:

-- filterable and sortable table view
+- filterable and sortable table view, including an autocompleting tags filter and a "+N" overflow popover for rows with many tags
 - thumbnail previews
 - bulk selection and bulk actions
 - drag-and-drop manual reordering in the default view
 - inline create/edit overlay
 - slideshow launch by clicking a row
+- collection switcher (create, rename, delete, and set default collection)
+- row-level keyboard shortcuts (`e` edit, `d` delete, `c` copy, `a` add) plus table/slideshow navigation shortcuts — press `?` for the full list

 ### Import and Export (`/import`)